MLinkPlanner 2.0

 Propagation Models for PtP and PtMP links

-In this menu, the user can select a method, which will be used to calculate the microwave link performance, as well as some parameters of this method.
+In this menu, user can select method which will be used to calculate microwave link performance as well as some parameters of this method.

 ITU-R P.530-17 Multipath Fading Model